DivvSaxena/OneStop/README.md

 # One-Stop Solution App Readme

 Welcome to the One-Stop Solution App!
 Here, we've created a versatile platform that serves your needs, whether you're looking to endorse someone's skills or share your confessions.
-This README provides an overview of the application and the technology stack used to build it.

 ## Features